2021 Best Colleges in Rhode Island by Salary Score™

 More than half of the bachelor’s programs at Bryant University have a Salary Score above 80.
 The communication and media studies field tops the list with a score of 100.
 Alumni from this program also earn the highest median salary at $70,180.
 Degrees in business and related fields also rank high; the business administration, management, and operations program scores a 93, while the fields of accounting, international business, and marketing all score a 92.

 Bryant University is a small, private, non-profit school located in Smithfield, Rhode Island, a suburban town about fifteen minutes from the capital of Providence.
 First-year students will take part in the university’s 13-credit Gateway program, which aims to teach them the skills they'll need to succeed in college and beyond.
 During the Gateway experience, they'll participate in the week-long Innovation Design Experience for All ((IDEA) program, where they'll work in groups to practice entrepreneurial skills.
-Students at Bryant receive an interdisciplinary education, as they are required to complete both a major and a minor; one must be in business while the other must be in the humanities.
+Students at Bryant receive an interdisciplinary education as they are required to complete a major and a minor, with one in the business field and the other in the humanities.

 Four bachelor’s fields at Brown University have a Salary School of 100: applied mathematics, computer science, entrepreneurial and small business operations, and psychology.
 Graduates of the computer science program report a median salary of $135,280, the highest of any of the programs at Brown.
 Other bachelor's programs that rank high are economics (94), engineering (93), and history (93).